ccg-v/inception/DOCS/WORDPRESS_CONFIG.md

 ## 4. PHP-FPM Process Management

-This section controls how PHP-FPM spawns and manages worker processes (remember PHP is single-threaded, so each worker can only handle one request at a time -see [pool name](#https://github.com/ccg-v/inception/blob/main/DOCS/WORDPRESS_CONFIG.md#1-pool-name) section above).
+This section controls how PHP-FPM spawns and manages worker processes (remember PHP is single-threaded, so each worker can only handle one request at a time -see [pool name](#https://github.com/ccg-v/inception/blob/main/DOCS/WORDPRESS_CONFIG.md#1-pool-name) section above-).

 - `pm = dynamic`